 The Public Affairs section is comprised of the Press and Information Office and the Cultural Affairs Office.
 Public Affairs officers explain and advocate American policy and serve as Embassy’s point of contact for media and press inquiries.
 This office also advises the U.S. Mission to Pakistan on issues of public diplomacy.
 The Public Affairs section works closely with other sections of the American Embassy and Pakistani organizations to strengthen the bilateral relationship.

 The head of the Office of Public Affairs is the Public Affairs Officer (PAO).

 Cultural Affairs Office

-The Cultural Affairs section of the Embassy manages a broad range of activities promoting professional, academic, and cultural relations between the people of Pakistan and the United States, and represents the American Embassy vis-a-vis the Government of Pakistan in official business related to education and culture.
+The Cultural Affairs Office of the Embassy manages a broad range of activities promoting professional, academic, and cultural relations between the people of Pakistan and the United States, and represents the American Embassy vis-a-vis the Government of Pakistan in official business related to education and culture.
 The office is led by the Cultural Affairs Officer, sometimes called the Cultural Attaché.
 The office provides funding for and administrative support to the bi-national Fulbright Commission, established in 1950 as the U.S. Educational Foundation in Pakistan (USEFP).
-As of 2016, the Fulbright Foreign Student Program for Pakistan is, in terms of U.S. government funding, the largest worldwide.
+Currently, the Fulbright Foreign Student Program for Pakistan is, in terms of U.S. government funding, the largest worldwide.

-Like the cultural missions of other countries, the Cultural Affairs section also sponsors activities in traditional areas such as performing arts, visual arts, and literature.
+Like the cultural missions of other countries, the Cultural Affairs Office also sponsors activities in traditional areas such as performing arts, visual arts, and literature.

 Beyond the arts, the Cultural Affairs Office supports a wide range of professional exchange and speaker programs.
 The American speakers who come to Pakistan include government officials, scholars, journalists, business, and labor leaders.
 A number of Cultural Affairs programs send Pakistani citizens to the United States for educational or professional development purposes.
 For example, the International Visitor Leadership Program invites current and future foreign leaders to the United States to engage in a short but intensive round of professional meetings and consultations with their American counterparts.